bjanderson70/sf-cross-cutting-concerns/README.md

 ## Running the tests

-All unit tests provide a minimum of 90% code coverage.
+The unit tests have a minimum of 90% code coverage.
 Tests can be invoked from favortite case tool.
-In Salesforce, navigate to Setup->Apex Classes and run all tests
+In Salesforce Org, navigate to **Setup->Apex Classes** and run all tests

 ### Break down into end to end tests